andkirby/commithook/README.md

 # PHP CommitHOOKs
-The main purpose of this project is making an application which can check coding standards at first for PHP files.
+The main purpose of this project is checking coding standards at first for PHP files.

 ## Configuration